djjolicoeur/datamaps/README.md

 (map user->demographics test-users)
 ```

-Which arguably isn't too bad in this example, but quickly gets out of hand the deeper things
+Arguably this example isn't too bad, but this strategy quickly gets out of hand
-get nested.
-Especially if you have to filter a nested collection for a specific member for
+the deeper things get nested.
+Especially if you have to filter a nested
-instance dealing with something like this
+collection for a specific member.
+For instance when dealing with something like this

 ```clojure
 (def test-users